Paskapoo Formation: Paleoflora

-The Paskapoo Formation contains remains of vertebrates, especially mammals, and plants.
-Material from the following groups of mammals has been reported from the Paskapoo Formation: Multituberculata, Dermoptera, Primates, Carnivora, Condylartha, and Pantodonta, as well as the small, possibly venomous mammal Bisonalveus.
-The Paskapoo has also yielded articulated and fragmentary skeletons of freshwater fish, impressions of insect wings and larvae, and shells of freshwater molluscs.
-An unnamed species of the amphibian Albanerpeton is known from the formation, which is the final record of albanerpetontids from North America.

 Plant fossils were first collected from the Paskapoo Formation by Tyrrell in 1886, and since that time a wide variety have been described.
 These include specimens of the ferns Azolla, Onoclea, and Speirseopteris; the conifers Metasequoia (including Metasequoia foxii) and Glyptostrobus; and the dicots Palaeocarpinus (a member of the birch family), Cercidiphyllum (including Joffrea), Platanus, and Beringiaphyllum (a relative of dogwoods).